activatedgeek/blog/content/machine-learning/stochastic-gradient-descent-bounds.md

 here is the crux of the proposed results.

 > We can achieve fast convergence rates using Stochastic Gradient Descent for both convex and non-convex
 > cases, until some accuracy is reached.
-This can be done with a reasonably large step size without
+This can be done with a reasonably large fixed step size without
 > using variance reduction techniques.

 This claim is interesting because it is a step towards the theoretical understanding of why SGD